Some special solutions to the Hyperbolic NLS equation: Dynamics of perturbed standing waves

-The exponential matrix $\hat{\L}$ is explicitly computed in Fourier space as
+The exponential matrix $\hat{\L}$ is explicitly computed in \textsc{Fourier} space as

-Finally, the resulting system of ODEs is discretized in space by the Verner's embedded adaptive 9(8) Runge--Kutta scheme \cite{Verner1978}.
-The step size is chosen adaptively using the so-called H211b digital filter \cite{Soderlind2003, Soderlind2006} to meet the prescribed error tolerance, set as of the order of machine precision.
+Finally, the resulting system of ODEs is discretized in time by the \textsc{Verner}'s embedded adaptive $9(8)$ \textsc{Runge}--\textsc{Kutta} scheme \cite{Verner1978}.
+The step size is chosen adaptively using the so-called \texttt{H211b} digital filter \cite{Soderlind2003, Soderlind2006} to meet the prescribed error tolerance, set as of the order of machine precision.
+A more detailed study of time-discretization accuracy for similar spectral models can be found in \cite{Klein2011}.